 For more specialist readers, these are my scholarly book chapters and journal articles.

-This article (packed with statistics, number-lovers) will be published by The Academic Book of the Future and University College London Press in April 2017.
+This Open Access article (packed with statistics, number-lovers) will be published by The Academic Book of the Future and University College London Press in November 2017.
 I explored the old chestnut that women don’t get published as much as men, from the perspective of authors and subjects, counting books currently in print about women authors operating between 1930 and 1960, and found some extraordinary results.
 Basically, if they aren’t about Virginia Woolf, books about women writers from this period barely get published at all.
 See more on the data here.

 ‘Difficult’ and ‘contentious’ books: W H Smith’s sales and distribution strategies, 1963-1970

 This article is the written-up version of a conference paper I gave at Oxford Brookes University before summer 2017, about research I did in the W H Smith archive at the University of Reading’s Special Collections, on the company’s struggle to apply and adapt its usual censorship of the books it sold openly, privately or not at all, in the wake of the Lady Chatterley trial on obscene publications.
 It’s for a special issue of a journal: more news when we have it.

 Special issue of a journal on British women authors writing comedy, 1930-1960

 I’m co-editing this with Nick Turner, manager of the now vast Facebook group Undervalued British Women Writers.

 PUBLISHED, AVAILABLE, FOR ALL THE WORLD TO SEE